ginstrom/paladin-novel/chapters/13_healing-hands-troubled-heart.md

 "You felt it," she said once they were alone again.
 "The true effort."

 "The strain," Gond said, settling heavily onto a fallen log.
-"Each healing demands more focus, more spiritual discipline."
+"The healing you showed me demands more focus, more spiritual discipline."

 "Precisely," Silviana corrected.
 "The divine power does not diminish—it flows endlessly from its source.
 But your capacity to channel it safely grows only through practice and spiritual development."

 Gond considered this as he watched the settlement below.
 More people had arrived in recent days—word of the "healer in the hills" spreading despite their efforts at secrecy.
 Each new face brought hope and desperation in equal measure.
 Each represented another choice, another burden.

-"How many?" he asked.

-Silviana didn't need clarification.
-"In the old stories, the greatest paladins healed hundreds.
-Some say thousands.
-But they were different afterward—more divine than mortal—touched by something beyond human understanding."

-"And if I refuse?
-If I say no more healings?"

-"Then you would still be a paladin," Silviana said gently.
-"Divine power manifests in many ways.
-Healing is only one gift among many."
+"What if I lack the strength to channel the power?
+I don't know if I could repeat that healing if another injured person appeared now."

+"Alanyi will never ask you to give more than you can," said Silviana.

+Gond thought that could be taken in more than one way, but said nothing.

-But even as she spoke, Gond knew he wouldn't refuse.
+But even as Silviana spoke, Gond knew he wouldn't refuse.
 Couldn't refuse.
 Not when faces like Mira's looked to him with such desperate hope.
 The choice had been made the moment he'd first felt the divine light stir within him—perhaps even before that, in the slave ship's hold when he'd chosen to help others escape rather than flee alone.

 "The exhaustion will pass," Silviana continued.
 "Your body will adapt, learn to channel the power more efficiently.
-But the weight of choice—that will only grow heavier."
+But the weight of choice—that will remain."

 As if summoned by her words, another commotion arose from the settlement's edge.
 More voices, more urgent calls for the healer.
 Gond closed his eyes and felt the divine power stirring again, ready to answer the call.